foocheung/sqs_v2/paper_v2.md

 `sqs` is an open-source R package that provides an interactive web application for quality control (QC) of SomaLogic SomaScan proteomics data.
 SomaScan assays measure thousands of proteins simultaneously, producing large and complex datasets that require careful quality checks before scientific interpretation. `sqs` addresses the challenge of performing standardized, reproducible QC by offering a browser-based interface that integrates data upload, statistical visualization, and automated reporting into a single workflow.

-The application implements statistical process control methodologies adapted for multi-plate proteomics assays, including enhanced Levey-Jennings plots with color-coded quality zones, principal component analysis for outlier detection, and coefficient of variation tracking across experimental batches.
-Users can upload SomaScan data files, visualize quality metrics interactively, export processed data matrices in multiple formats, and generate publication-ready HTML reports, all without requiring advanced programming skills.
+The application is built using the Shiny web framework [@chang2021shiny] and implements statistical process control methodologies adapted for multi-plate proteomics assays, including enhanced Levey-Jennings plots with color-coded quality zones, principal component analysis for outlier detection, and coefficient of variation tracking across experimental batches.
+Users can upload SomaScan data files, visualize quality metrics interactively, export processed data matrices in multiple formats, and generate publication-ready HTML reports—all without requiring advanced programming skills.

 By providing standardized QC workflows in an accessible format, `sqs` enables researchers, clinicians, and bioinformaticians to quickly assess data quality, identify systematic errors, document QC decisions, and share reproducible outputs with collaborators.